tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 // Connection represents an established connection between two endpoints. type Connection interface {
 	// Handshake executes a node handshake with the remote peer.
 It must be
-	// called immediately after the connection is established, and returns the
+	// called once the connection is established, and returns the remote peer's
-	// remote peer's node info and public key.
-The caller is responsible for
+	// node info and public key.
+The caller is responsible for validation.
-	// validation.
 	Handshake(context.Context, NodeInfo, crypto.PrivKey) (NodeInfo, crypto.PubKey, error)

 	// ReceiveMessage returns the next message received on the connection,